tahira-h/stock-analysis/README.md

 Cons Applying to Refactoring the Original VBA Script

 Cons applying to refactoring the original script is understanding that refactoring is not the process of adding new functionality.
-Refactoring is editing is the process of editing the original code to improve VBA script to run results quickly.
+Refactoring is the process of editing the original code to improve VBA script to run results quickly.
 If the edited code is properly entered into VBA code, then you may proceed with the refactoring process.
-In contrast, if refactored information is not correctly entered, then VBA script will not properly run until the correct information is provided in the script to run through the data.
+In contrast, if refactored information is not correctly entered, then VBA script will run improperly until the correct information is provided in the script to run through the data.